SilversApprentice/PigeonScript/README.md

 # PigeonScript
-PigeonScript is/will be a turing-complete codegolfing language founded and developed by several programmers
+PigeonScript is/will be a Turing-complete codegolfing language founded and developed by several programmers.